MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-quickstart-aw.md

 ### Make the table wider

-Now you can the matrix big enough to fill the width of the page, and make the text columns wider so the names don't scroll as much.
+Now you can make the matrix wide enough to fill the width of the page, and make the text columns wider so the names don't scroll as much.

-2. Select the matrix, then select the Company Name column.
+1. Select the matrix, then select the Company Name column.

-3. Hover over the gray bar at the top of the matrix at the right edge of the Company Name column, and drag to the right, until the column ends at 1 3/8 inches.
+3. Hover over the gray bar at the top of the matrix at the right edge of the Company Name column.
+Drag to the right, until the column ends at 1 3/8 inches.

     ![Drag the right edge of the column](media/paginated-reports-quickstart-aw/power-bi-paginated-drag-column.png)